Big daunting tasks can lead to deep dark discouragement. How do you overcome?

 He will not fail you or forsake you.

 Are you discouraged?
 Come before God.
 Name your daunting task.
 Identify your frustrating challenge.
-Get honest with God about your discouraged heart.
-Then praise him and lean on him.
-He is your ever-present help.
+Get honest with Him about your discouraged heart.
+Then thank him in advance and lean on his ever-present help.

 "I have not failed . . ." quoted in The World Book Encyclopedia (1993) Vol. E., p.
 78. www.en.wikiquote.org.